majorgreys/coding-challenge/README.md

 more functional style.
 I generally find them easier to read but they do present problems for debugging in Python and other programmers might not agree they are as readable as for loops.

+The test cases reproduce the examples in the challenge description.
+I have added one more test case for the case where a product discount must be applied to multiple quantities of a product.
+I have assumed the cart display should include the total original sum of the quanitities for that item (e.g., \$40 in this case rather than \$20).